arifsetiawan/RPC-TEST/README.md

 ## UPDATE.
 Test with database

 Well, this is interesting and kinda expected.
-I added new test with the server connect and do some query to database.
+I added new test with the server to connect and do some query to database.

 First, you need to setup Couchbase (see https://github.com/arifsetiawan/gosimple#couchbase) and do
 ```